-As at 31 December 2020, the AC comprises five members, all of whom are non-executive directors.
+As at 31 December 2021 the AC comprises five members, all of whom are non-executive directors.
+A majority, comprising three of the five members of the AC are independent directors.
 Mr. Ng Lak Chuan, an independent director, chairs the AC.
-The other members of the AC are Mr. Christopher Ho Siow Soong, Ms. Tan Piak Gek, Mr. Alan John Wilson and Mr. Yoshiaki Okajima.
+The other members of the AC are Mr. Christopher Ho Siow Soong, Ms. Tan Piak Gek, Mr. Alan John Wilson and Mr. Tetsuya Adachi .
+The members of the AC have relevant or related financial management expertise or experience.
+None of the members of the Audit Committee were former partners or directors of the external audit firm, KPMG LLP nor do they hold any financial interest in KPMG LLP.

-The Chairman of the AC is appointed by the Board.
+The Chairman and the members of the AC are appointed by the Board.